celinaholbaekk-svg/Fake-Group-Project/README.md

 # Fake-Group-Project

-#Procejt desrecption
+#Project desricption
 This project will build a fake news detection, using the fake news data set.
-Firstly we are cleaning the dataset by applying tokenization, stop ward removal and stemming.
+Firstly we are cleaning the dataset by applying tokenization, stop word removal and stemming.

-We have also devolped a simple logistic model to evaluate the model using the F1 score on the 10% test and 80% train of the data set. we are building a more advanced model using SVM and TF-IDF features lastly we will evealuate the model on the LIAR dataset
+We have also devolped a simple logistic model to evaluate the model using the F1 score on the 10% test and 80% train of the data set. we are building a more advanced model using SVM and TF-IDF features lastly we will evaluate the model on the LIAR dataset

 #installation instructions